yatna/macc/docs/Installation Guide.md

 Change directory to where you can find the **manage.py** file (this is located in the top level directory for the project).
 If you are installing the project on the VM, the project will be located within the **/vagrant** directory.

-To view the sql commands that will be generated from `syncdb`, run the command:
+To view the sql commands that will be generated from `migrate`, run the command:

-    python3 manage.py sqlall app_name_here
+    python3 manage.py sqlmigrate app_name_here migration_name

+For example,

+    python3 manage.py sqlmigrate malaria_web 0001_initial

 To generate the database tables that correspond to the Django models, run the command:

-    python3 manage.py makemigrations app_name_here
+    python3 manage.py makemigrations
     Python3 manage.py migrate

-After running the `syncdb` command, you should get the following prompt.
-Type in `yes`:
+After running the `migrate` command, you should run the following command to create a superuser:

-    You just installed Djano's auth system, which means you don't have any superusers defined.
-    Would you like to create one now? (yes/no): yes
+    python3 manage.py createsuperuser

 Create a superuser with the following credentials (for now):
 ```